 In the era of digitalization, a website is a prerequisite for a business to thrive.
-There are numerous options available for hosting, purchasing of a domain and for the setting of a regular website, but, in spite of these developing an e-commerce website for business purpose is a daunting task.
+There are numerous options available for hosting, purchasing of a domain, and for the setting of a regular website, but, in spite of these developing an e-commerce website for business purposes is a daunting task.

 Among all the available choices Shopify and WooCommerce are the two leading platforms used for the development of an e-commerce website all across the globe.